-Why use Exit Tickets in the Classroom?
+8 Reasons Why we use Exit Tickets in the Classroom

 Teaching, like a lot of things in life, fades in and out of fads.
 Exit tickets popped up in a staff meeting I was attending about 6 years ago.
 Back then, I had no idea what they were, but this young, incredibly talented teacher at my school knew all about it.
-She set up an exit ticket system with her Grade 6 class and raved about how the students responded to it
+She set up an exit ticket system with her Grade 6 class and raved about how the students responded to it.

 Years on, I have not only done my own research but I have also implemented the use of exit tickets in my classroom with just as much success as my awesome colleague.
 It is no longer a ‘fad’ in my eyes, but a wonderful way to seek quality feedback in your classroom.